-For the purpose of this section, continuous enrollment is defined as enrollment in at least one primary semester (fall or spring) in an academic year and cannot miss two consecutive primary terms.
-Any of the following academic records constitutes enrollment during a semester: A, B, C, D, F, P, NP, CR, Y, N, I, RD, EW, MW, W, and X.
+For the purpose of this section, continuous enrollment is defined as enrollment in at least one primary term (fall or spring) in an academic year.
+Students will retain catalog rights as long as they maintain continuous enrollment by not missing two consecutive primary terms.
+Any of the following academic records are evidence of enrollment during a semester: A, B, C, D, F, P, NP, CR, NC, Y, N, X, I, IP, RD, W, EW, and MW.

-A student may elect to meet the requirements for an academic program from one of the following:
+A student may elect to meet the requirements for an academic program through one of the following:

-- The catalog in effect at the time a student began continuous enrollment: - 2.
-In the event of a major/program change, the student may assume new catalog rights under the following conditions: - The change of major/program must be approved by counselor, and - The major selected must be within a catalog during the student's continuous enrollment; - 3.
-The catalog is in effect at the time of the student's program completion. - 4.
+- 1. The catalog in effect at the time the student began continuous enrollment. - 2.
+In the event of a major/program change, any student may assume new catalog rights under the following conditions: - The change of major/program must be approved by a counselor, and - The major selected must be within a catalog during the student's continuous enrollment. - 3.
+The catalog in effect at the time of the student's program completion. - 4.
 A service member who has received a military leave of absence will be readmitted with the same academic status as when the student last attended the college.
-The student would maintain catalog rights to specific degree and General Education requirements and remain eligible for continuing student priority registration upon returning to enroll in courses. - A student's readmission rights terminate in the case of a dishonorable or bad conduct discharge, general court-martial, federal or state prison sentence, or other reasons as described in 34 CFR 668.18 (c)(h).
+The student would maintain catalog rights to specific degree and General Education requirements and remain eligible for continuing student priority registration upon returning to enroll in courses. - A student's readmission rights terminate in the case of a dishonorable or bad conduct discharge, general court-martial, federal or state prison sentence, or other reasons as described in 34 CFR 668.18 (c)(h). - 5.
+Students who enter in summer will be assigned catalog rights for the immediately following fall catalog or can elect to assume the catalog rights in effect at the time of their enrollment.